kojix2/chatgpt-cli/README.md

 chatgpt
 ```

+To exit, type `exit`, `quit`, or press `Ctrl + D`.
 Write your message using GNU Readline, which supports [Emacs shortcuts](https://en.wikipedia.org/wiki/GNU_Readline), such as `↑` and `↓`.

 ```
 > Hi
 ```

 You can cancel a query to ChatGPT with `Ctrl + C`.
-This is especially useful when you make a writing mistake, and it takes a long time to reply.

-Unfortunately, line breaks are not currently supported, but still you can copy-paste line breaks.
+Unfortunately, line breaks are not currently supported in the interactive mode, but still you can copy-paste line breaks.

 ### Batch mode